Samuelsn28/Jerico/README.md

 # Jericó Password Managenment

-Web password manager system for you better managenment your passwords.
+Web password manager system for you to better manage your passwords.